petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/configuring-system-settings.md

 1. Click _Update_.
 Your Liferay environment now scans uploaded files with ClamAV.
 To see how this works, see the relevant concepts below.

-The next step is to [configure instance settings](./configuring-instance-settings.md).
+The next step is [configuring virtual instances](./configuring-virtual-instances.md).

 ## Relevant Concepts